kandrelczyk/tauri-leptos-template/README.md

 # Tauri + Leptos

 This template should help get you started developing with Tauri and Leptos.

 It has examples of:

-* command returning `Result` that can be used with create_resource, Suspense and ErrorBoundary.
+* command returning `Result` that can be used with `create_resource`, `Suspense` and `ErrorBoundary`.
 * command accepting no arguments
 * sending events to the front-end
+* Tailwind CSS integration

 ### Android build